bbfrederick/micscriptlib/INSTALL.rst

 Docker installation
 ===================
-There is a Docker container with a full PICAchooser installation.
+There is a Docker container with a full micscriptlib installation.
 To use this, first make sure you have docker installed and properly configured, then run the following:
 ::

-    docker pull fredericklab/picachooser:VERSIONNUMBER
+    docker pull fredericklab/micscriptlib:VERSIONNUMBER

 This it will download the docker container from dockerhub.